populationgenetics/exercises/Population_structure/ExerciseFst2022.md

 ```

-Today, we are going to calculate the fixation index between subspecies
+Today, we are going to calculate the fixation index *F<sub>ST</sub>* between subspecies of chimpanzee
-(*F<sub>ST</sub>*), which is a widely used statistic in population
+, which is a widely used statistic in population
 genetics.
 This is a measure of population differentiation and thus, we
 can use it to distinguish populations in a quantitative way.
 It is worth noticing that what *F<sub>ST</sub>* measures is the